 Note: CaptionMaker and MacCaption do not convert, or transcode, one type of input media file to a different type of output media file.
 However, they can convert caption/ subtitle files to many different types.
-Episode or Vantage are great tools to convert one media file type to one or more other media file types.
+Telestream Vantage is a great tool to convert one media file type to one or more other media file types.

-As of version 1.6, Switch decodes and plays many types of caption and subtitle files, such as Internet WebVTT, iTT, and TTML; MXF and MPEG-2; SCC, MOV, DV, DVB, LXF, GXF, SMPTE-TT, SRT, EBU-STL and more.
+Switch decodes and plays many types of caption and subtitle files, such as Internet WebVTT, iTT, and TTML; MXF and MPEG-2; SCC, MOV, DV, DVB, LXF, GXF, SMPTE-TT, SRT, EBU-STL and more.